mosip/documentation/docs/id-authentication-internal-service-developer-guide.md

 3\.
 Create an empty folder inside the `mosip-config` with `sandbox-local` name and then copy and paste all config files inside `sandbox-local` folder except `.gitignore, README and LICENSE`.

 4\.
-As ID Authentication is using two properties files, `id-authentication-default` and `application-default`, you will have to configure them according to your environment.
+As ID Authentication is using two property files, `id-authentication-default` and `application-default`, you will have to configure them according to your environment.
 The same files are available [here](https://github.com/mosip/documentation/tree/1.2.0/docs/_files/id-authentication-config-files) for reference.

 Properties to be updated: